Program Director: Summer McGee, Associate Professor

-Our MS in Health Care Administration provides students with the skills and knowledge they need to lead a health care organization in the 21st century.
+Our Master of Science in Health Care Administration provides students with the skills and knowledge they need to lead a health care organization in the 21st century.

-Recognized as a leader in experiential education, The University of New Haven offers a flexible, cutting-edge 42-credit master’s degree in health care administration.
+The Master of Science in Health Care Administration (MSHCA) at the University of New Haven offers a flexible, cutting-edge 42-credit master’s degree in health care administration.
 The program provides a deep understanding of the past, present and future of health care.
 We arm you with the skills necessary to identify challenges and changes in the health care system and to effectively address and respond to these issues.

 With courses in statistics, research methods and management, you will